cakimpei/wunsen/README.md

 #### Chinese Tone Sandhi

-For Standard Chinese, both Thai-ization systems specify that we should apply third tone sandhi rule to the Thai result.
+For Standard Chinese, both transliteration systems specify that we should apply third tone sandhi rule to the Thai result.
 Wunsen will automatically apply it, but you can turn it off.

 ```python
 thap_zh_no_sandhi = ThapSap('zh', option={'sandhi': False})